uscresl/dmfd/README.md

 ## Downloads

-- Download [cached_initial_states](https://drive.google.com/drive/folders/1_LFadrIkni1wD1Mz9jdP4yTE8aZ9K5ET?usp=sharing) and place it inside `dmfd/softgym/softgym/` folder
+- Download [cached_initial_states](https://huggingface.co/datasets/arthur801031/dmfd/tree/main/cached_initial_states) and place it inside `dmfd/softgym/softgym/` folder

-- For reproducing experimental results or training the behavior cloning agent, download [checkpoints](https://drive.google.com/drive/folders/1HzPfJ5RMqEzuVriqEhxpXYqSyUkod9qk?usp=sharing) and place it on the top level of this project (`dmfd/`)
+- For reproducing experimental results or training the behavior cloning agent, download [checkpoints](https://huggingface.co/datasets/arthur801031/dmfd/tree/main/checkpoints) and place it on the top level of this project (`dmfd/`)

 - For training, DMfD and other Learning from Demonstration methods (BC, SAC-LfD, SAC-BC, AWAC) require expert demonstrations.
-To reproduce paper results, [download](https://drive.google.com/drive/folders/1HoP1icqrOCjgV9K6TxkGyDSIMPN_oOC2?usp=sharing) the appropriate expert demonstrations and place the `pkl` files inside the `dmfd/data/` folder.
-To use the latest version of the code, you will need to re-generate demonstrations (see 'Generate Expert Demonstrations' below).
+See 'Generate Expert Demonstrations' below.

 ## Running benchmarked experiments